 Yvonne Bogdanovich was born in San Pedro to parents Nikola and Mary Vilicich.
-She attended Leland Street Elementary School, Dana Junior High and Marymount High School Palos Verdes.
+She attended Leland Street Elementary School, Dana Junior High and Marymount High School in Palos Verdes.
 She completed her college education at Marymount College.

 Liz Schinder Johnson

-Gary Larson is a commercial real estate broker and currently the president of Pacific Land Co., LLC.
-Previously, he was one of three managing members of Pacific Group, LLC, which was primarily involved in real estate, equity investing, and venture capital partnerships.
-Clients included Ben & Jerry, California, Claim Jumper Restaurants, and The Olson Company, an award-winning developer of urban residential projects.
+Gary Larson is a commercial real estate broker and currently the President of Pacific Land Co., LLC.
+Previously, he was one of three managing members of Pacific Group, LLC, which was primarily involved in real estate, equity investing and venture capital partnerships.
+Clients included Ben & Jerry, California, Claim Jumper Restaurants and The Olson Company, an award-winning developer of urban residential projects.

-Gary is a specialist in urban redevelopment, mixed-use rehabilitation and restoration projects with over 30 years of experience in investment real estate brokerage as an investor, contractor, and developer.
+Larson is a specialist in urban redevelopment, mixed-use rehabilitation and restoration projects with over 30 years of experience in investment real estate brokerage as an investor, contractor, and developer.
 His in-depth knowledge and involvement with the San Pedro business district has increased the sector's economic strength in the renovation and creative marketing of many key commercial buildings.
 Over the past few years his projects have totaled in excess of 1,000,000 sq. ft. and $75 million in value.
-In addition, Gary has worked with various companies including the Janss Corporation as a JV partner on urban retail projects.
+In addition, Larson has worked with various companies including the Janss Corporation as a JV partner on urban retail projects.

-Deborah B. Lewis is executive director of Angels Gate Cultural Center.
+Deborah B. Lewis is Executive Director of Angels Gate Cultural Center.
 Uniting art, community and culture, Angels Gate Cultural Center provides interactive classes, gallery exhibits of both local and international artists, professional artists’ studios, art education programs and cultural events.

-Deborah was formerly the executive director of special audiences in Atlanta where she led the effort to create the first Cultural Paralympiad during the 1996 Paralympics.
-She also provided technical assistance to the Cultural Olympiad of the 1996 Olympics which provided arts experiences to over 100,000 underserved people in Georgia annually.
-Deborah is a founding member of the Audio Description Coalition and Leadership Exchanges in Arts and Disability through the John F. Kennedy Center for the Performing Arts.Deborah has a bachelor’s degree in theatre from Otterbein College in Westerville, Ohio.
+Lewis was formerly the Executive Director of Special Audiences in Atlanta, where she led the effort to create the first Cultural Paralympiad during the 1996 Paralympics.
+She also provided technical assistance to the Cultural Olympiad of the 1996 Olympics, which provided arts experiences to over 100,000 underserved people in Georgia annually.
+Lewis is a founding member of the Audio Description Coalition and Leadership Exchanges in Arts and Disability through the John F. Kennedy Center for the Performing Arts.
+She holds a Bachelor’s degree inTheatre from Otterbein College in Westerville, Ohio.